 Download Class Descriptions (231kb size, Word file)

-Potter’s Ranch Discount Deadline This Friday This coming Friday, April 25, is the deadline to get a discount for the 2nd Annual Family Summer Retreat at Potter’s Ranch - SATURDAY, JUNE 14 – SUNDAY, JUNE 15.
+Potter’s Ranch Discount Deadline This Friday, May 9, is the deadline to register for the 2nd Annual Family Summer Retreat at Potter’s Ranch - SATURDAY, JUNE 14 – SUNDAY, JUNE 15.
 Just like last year, we have lots of fun activities planned for your family weekend getaway, including music therapy, art therapy, equestrian therapy, yoga, nature walks, and other holistic activities to promote mindfulness, calm, and overall good health.
-Pricing starts at just $35, including all meals.
-If you can’t pay in full by Friday, no worries; you can pay a minimum non-refundable amount of $20 down to hold your space, and the balance is due Friday, May 9.
+Pricing starts at just $55, including all meals.
 Students 16 years and older who are on the Michelle P. Waiver may be eligible to use some of their hours to pay for the camp; check with your provider.
 A registration form for the camp is attached to this email for your convenience.
 Email email@example.com for more info.

 has lived in Northern Kentucky all her life.
 She received her BSA in 1974 and BFA in 1976 from NKU.
 She worked for the Post Office delivering mail for 29 years and retired in 2009.
 During this time, she continued to keep up her art work and participated in many exhibits.
 She was president of the Craft Guild of Greater Cincinnati during the 1990s.
 Now she is doing whatever she desires, including making and exhbiting art.
 She is a clay artist and works in porcelain and building natural forms in clay.
 Presently, she is making leaves of all sizes and shapes.